Tantre Farm CSA Newsletter

 -How to store: not as hardy as you may think, so store wrapped in plastic to keep them crisp for up to 2 weeks

 WATERMELON RADISH: This radish variety will be in a mixed net bag with Daikons and beets; this heirloom Chinese variety is a large, 2-4”, round radishes with unique dark magenta/pink flesh and light green/white skin along with a sweet, delicious taste and will be bagged with the daikon radishes and the parsnips.

 -How to use: soups, stews, steamed, roasted, eaten raw in salads, pickled, excellent julienned and tossed with your favorite dressing.

 -How to store: Store dry and unwashed in plastic bag in refrigerator for up to 2 weeks; can last for 2-4 months if stored in cold, moist conditions like beets.

--How to store: Must be REFRIGERATED up to 1 year or longer if you like the flavor, since it will get stronger with more age. *NOTE: This sauerkraut jar has NOT been canned, so store in refrigerator.
+-How to store: Must be REFRIGERATED up to 3 months or longer depending on how you like the flavor, since it will get stronger with more age. *NOTE: This sauerkraut jar has NOT been canned, so store in refrigerator.

 WINTER SQUASH/PIE PUMPKIN: You will receive the following: